cdapio/hydrator-plugins/hive-plugins/README.rst

 :Mode:
       Batch
 :Description:
-      Converts a StructuredRecord to a HCatRecord and then writes it to an existing hive table.
+      Converts a StructuredRecord to a HCatRecord and then writes it to an existing Hive table.
 :Configuration:
-    **metastoreURI:** The URI of Hive metastore in the following format: thrift://<hostname>:<port>.
+    **metastoreURI:** The URI of Hive metastore in the format ``thrift://<hostname>:<port>``.
     Example: thrift://somehost.net:9083

-    **tableName:** The name of the hive table.
+    **tableName:** The name of the Hive table.
 This table must exist.

     **Optional Fields**

     **databaseName:** The name of the database.
-Defaults to 'default'
+Defaults to 'default'.

-    **partitions:** Hive expression filter for write provided as a JSON Map of key value pairs that describe all of the partition keys and values for that partition.
-For example if the partition column is 'type' then this property should specified as {"type": "typeOne"}
+    **partitions:** Hive expression filter for writing, provided as a JSON Map of key-value pairs that describe all of the partition keys and values for that partition.
+For example: if the partition column is 'type', then this property should be specified as ``{"type": "typeOne"}``.
-    To write multiple partitions simultaneously you can leave this empty, but all of the partitioning columns must be present in the data you are writing to the sink.
+    To write multiple partitions simultaneously you can leave this empty; but all of the partitioning columns must be present in the data you are writing to the sink.

-    **schema:** Optional schema to use while writing to Hive table.
-If no schema is provided then the schema of the table will be used and it should match the schema of the data being written.
+    **schema:** Optional schema to use while writing to the Hive table.
+If no schema is provided, then the schema of the table will be used and it should match the schema of the data being written.

 License and Trademarks